 The margin of error represents how precise your results will be.
 Technically, the margin of error represents the difference of proportion from the true proportion that is acceptable to the researcher.
 If you want the difference of the absolute value of the range, run a confidence interval test.

-The margin of error is the range of a confidence interval.
+The margin of error also referred to as the confidence interval is often expressed as a range ± the population parameter σ.
 In the social sciences, 0.05 is an acceptable margin of error.
 You can change the margin of error depending on your precision needs.
 If you have no preference, choose e = 0.05 as the default.

 Estimate the standard deviation

-If you have previous studies researching what you are currently researching than you can use the standard-deviation reported in that study.
+If you have data from previous or similar studies about what you are currently researching than you can use the standard-deviation reported in that data.
 However, it is often the case that there is no prior research for your topic of interest.
 In this case, for the sake of being conservative, set the standard deviation, p = 0.5.

 Please note if you are going to use a distribution value other than 0.5 you have the replace p2 with p(1-p) in the initial sample size calculator equation below.